bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 While it is possible to use the comment function on Transifex to ask for help, unfortunately no notification is sent out regarding a comment.
 Thus, your comment will probably stay unread until someone accidentally finds it.
 Therefore, we do not recommend using the comment function in this case.

-Instead, please ask your question in the [Telegram Group](https://t.me/bitcoinaroundtheworld) or contact a Team Leader.
+Instead, please ask your question through your language team discussions on Transifex or contact a Team Leader directly.
 Team Leader is currently Simon AKA “Komodorpudel” (Telegram: @Komodorpudel).

 ### 14. I can’t find a team for my own language.
 Who should I contact to add a new language?